valterc/ki2/README.md

 **Do you have experience with Android development?** Review the code, point out any problems and feel free to open issues or submit PRs with improvements.
 Submissions that are outside the _scope_ of the project may be rejected.

 **Do you work for Hammerhead?** Love my Karoo 2, thanks for making it awesome!
-Please don't get involved with this project directly, however please work to support and improve the Karoo SDK.
+Don't get involved with this project directly, however please support and improve the Karoo SDK.
 If you want feedback/ideas feel free to reach out.

 **Do you do UI/art?** Feel free to create/suggest a new icon for the app.